 You can have multiple scan jobs, each having its own distinct settings; the number of scan jobs is indicated by the number of titles in the Scan Job Queue window (three in the example below).

 Scan jobs marked with a check are the ones designated to be scanned, and the jobs are scanned in the order that they appear in the Scan Job Queue window.

-You can choose to show or hide the Scan Job Queue window in ScanWizard DTG.
-To do this, click the Show/Hide Scan Job Queue window toggle command under the View menu in the Preview window.
+You can choose to show or hide the Scan Job Queue window in ScanWizard Graph.
+To do this, click the Show/Hide Scan Job Queue Window toggle command under the View menu in the Preview window.

-- A. Image type: This shows the image type of the scan job. - B. Thumbnail of prescan image: A thumbnail image appears for the selected scan job after you click the Prescan button in the Preview window.
-This means a prescan image is available for that scan job. - C. Title of scan job: The title of each scan job is shown.
-To edit a scan job title, double-click the title and type a new name when an edit box appears. - D. Image size: This is the image size of the scan job. - E. Function buttons for controlling scan jobs: These buttons perform a specific action on the selected scan job.
+- A. Image type display: This shows the image type of the scan job (e.g., RGB, CMYK, Grayscale, etc.). - B. Thumbnail of prescan image: A thumbnail appears for the selected scan job after you click the Prescan button in the Preview window.
+This means a prescan image is available for that scan job.
+To see the prescan image, double-click the scan frame or go to the View menu in the Preview window and switch to prescan image viewing mode. - C. Title of scan job: The title of each scan job is shown.
+To edit a scan job title, double-click the title and type a new name when an edit box appears. - D. Image size: This is the image size of the scan job. - E. Checked scan job: Checked scan jobs are the ones that are scanned when you click the Batch/Scan button in the Preview window.
+The check box is a toggle for checking/unchecking a scan job.
+To check a box, you can either click the check box or use the Check button at the bottom of the Scan Job Queue window. - F. Selected scan job: The selected scan job is the highlighted item.
+You can have multiple selected scan jobs, and clicking on a function button (such as Check or Duplicate) will implement that function on the selected scan job. - G. Current scan job: There may be several defined scan jobs, but only one scan job can be current.
+In the Preview window, the current scan job is the one with the flashing marquee. - H. Multiple Auto-crop for EZ-Lock Film Holder: This feature performs multiple auto-crop preview of the film loaded onto the scanner.
+If your scanner is not supported, this option will be grayed out in the window. - Function buttons for controlling scan jobs: These buttons perform a specific action on the selected scan job.
 The New and Load/Save button can be used on only one selected scan job.
-The Duplicate, Delete, and Check buttons can be used, however, on multiple selected scan jobs. - F. Current scan job: This is the current scan job, indicated by a frame around the title.
-There may be several defined scan jobs, but only one scan job can be current.
-In the Preview window, the current scan job is the one with the flashing marquee. - G. Selected scan job: The selected scan job is the highlighted item.
-You can have multiple selected scan jobs, and clicking on a function button (such as Check or Duplicate) will implement that function on the selected scan job. - H. Checked scan job: Checked scan jobs are the ones that are scanned when you click the OK/Scan button in the Preview window.
-The check box is a toggle for checking/unchecking a scan job.
-To check a box, you can either click the check box or use the Check button at the bottom of the Scan Job Queue window.
+The Duplicate, Delete, and Check buttons can be used, however, on multiple selected scan jobs.